10 Best Herbal Creams For Itchy Scalp

 Regular use of such creams can lead to a healthier scalp and improved hair growth over time.

-Aloe barbadensis, commonly known as aloe vera, is a versatile plant often used in herbal creams for its soothing and healing properties.
+Cymbopogon citratus, commonly known as lemon grass, is a natural herb often used in the formulation of herbal creams for itchy scalp due to its soothing and antifungal properties.

 Hypericum perforatum, commonly known as St. John's Wort, is a herbal remedy that has been traditionally used for its anti-inflammatory and antiseptic properties.